22nd Joint Meeting

 The industrial exhibition of sponsoring companies will take place in an approximately 400 square meter area together with the poster exhibition in order to concentrate and facilitate interactions between the conference participants and the industry.

 We are very grateful to all companies supporting the STS Meeting.
-Sponsors of the STS Meeting 2017 were:
+Sponsors of the STS Meeting 2018 are:

 The STS is a non-profit organization that currently represents around 400 scientists.
 Over the past years, we have developed a fairly efficient and cost-saving routine for the Meeting organization.
 The Meeting is organized as a Joint Meeting of the STS with signaling study groups of the German Societies for Immunology (DGfI) and Cell Biology (DGZ), the Society for Biochemistry and Molecular Biology (GBM) and the German Society for Pharmacology (DGP).